arangodb/docs/3.5/security-security-options.md

     require('internal').options()

-and an exception will be thrown when trying to access them.
+and an exception will be thrown when trying to access items that are masked in the same way as if they weren't there in first place.

 #### File access
 In contrast to other areas, access to directories and files from JavaScript